anilrasani/forecaster/README.md

 """
 ```
-## Train your own FinGPT-Forecaster
+## Train your own Finllm-Forecaster